savitruvajjhala/StudyAssist/README.md

 # StudyAssist
-This web application assist readers to quickly get description of words from two of their favourite sites aside to their reading page.
+(Developed as a participant of Microsoft CodefunDo Challenge, 2016) This web application assist readers to quickly get description of words from two of their favourite sites aside to their reading page.